-'The Life Aquatic with Steve Zissou': Bill Murray at sea with ennui
+The Life Aquatic with Steve Zissou movie review: Wes Anderson comedy spends 2 hours with Bill Murray at sea with ennui

-The story of oceanographer/TV personality Steve Zissou's quest for revenge against the “jaguar shark” that dined on his deep-sea-diving partner, The Life Aquatic with Steve Zissou is an aimless, overlong mix of existential drama, B-movie adventure, and Jacques Cousteau parody.
+The Moby Dick-ish story of oceanographer/TV personality Steve Zissou in his quest for revenge against the “jaguar shark” that dined on his deep-sea-diving partner, The Life Aquatic with Steve Zissou is a mix of B-movie adventure, existential drama, and Jacques Cousteau parody.

-Plot red herrings & witless dialogue
+Narrative red herrings + wit-free dialogue

 Among those onboard doing something or other – or just taking up screen space – are his estranged wife, Anjelica Huston; pilot Owen Wilson, a Southerner who may or may not be Zissou’s son; sun-fried journalist Cate Blanchett; turbaned cameraman Waris Ahluwalia; layabout Brazilian singer Seu Jorge (City of God); and assorted youthful bit players.

 Compounding matters, the dialogue is filled with throwaway lines that should have been discarded long before shooting began.
-These are supposed to add a quirkily witty flavor to the proceedings, if only they weren’t lacking in both quirkiness and wit.
+These are supposed to add a quirky, witty flavor to the proceedings, if only they weren’t lacking in both qualities.

-Bud Cort & Owen Wilson among few points of interest
+Bud Cort & Owen Wilson

-Wes Anderson’s characters are always doing something, even if that means just loafing about, and every now and then amusing bits of business can be spotted in the background or to the side of the screen.
+Wes Anderson’s characters are always doing something, so every now and then amusing bits of business can be spotted in the background or to the side of the screen.
 These feel especially appealing when juxtaposed against the unimaginative dullness seen front and center.

 As a plus, Anjelica Huston (looking like Yoko Ono’s long-lost sister) is always a welcome presence, commanding attention whenever she is on screen even though the Oscar winner (Best Supporting Actress for Prizzi’s Honor, 1985) doesn’t have much of a role.
-In fact, throughout the film Huston looks even more ennuiée than Bill Murray – albeit with more style.
+In fact, throughout the film Huston looks even more ennuyée than Bill Murray – albeit with more style.

 Bill Murray fails where Cary Grant might have succeeded

 As for Steve Zissou, that’s the kind of one-note role Cary Grant might have been able to do something with.
-Instead of conveying a blend of indifference and boredom, Grant’s Zissou, irrespective of how many of his deep-sea-diving partners had been turned into shark fodder, might still have been able to feel and express both amusement and annoyance at the vicissitudes of life.
+Instead of conveying a blend of indifference and boredom, Grant’s Zissou, irrespective of how many of his deep-sea-diving partners had been turned into shark fodder, might still have been able to express both amusement and annoyance at the vicissitudes of life.

-Bill Murray, of course, is not Cary Grant, while The Life with Steve Zissou is not People Will Talk, Operation Petticoat, or Charade.
+Bill Murray, of course, is not Cary Grant, while The Life with Steve Zissou is not People Will Talk, Charade, or the equally nautical Operation Petticoat.
 Yet Murray has shown he can do first-rate work as long as he takes the trouble to upgrade his jaded persona to the next level.